-- On April 10, 2017, the Company announced that it has entered into a strategic partnership (the "Agreement") with Hanwa Co., LTD. ("Hanwa"), a leading Japan-based global trading company and one of the larger traders of battery chemicals in Japan, with reported net sales of more than ¥1,000 billion in 2016.
-The Agreement is comprised of: - o an initial 10% equity investment in the Company - o an off-take agreement for up to 100% of the lithium carbonate ("Li2CO3") produced at Sonora at market pricing - o an option to increase its equity interest in the Company to 19.9% - o to provide assistance with a debt financing package with Japanese banking institutions - Feasibility Study ("FS") activities continue on the Sonora Project.
-Metallurgical test work is ongoing at the SGS Laboratories in Perth and Ausenco Engineers are currently completing the flow sheet design and mass balance to finalise operating and capital cost estimates.
+- On October 20th, 2017, the Company announced that the Environmental Impact Statement, the Manifestacion de Impacto Ambiental ("MIA"), for its flagship Sonora project has been approved by SEMARNAT, the Environment Ministry of Mexico.
+The approval represents a major milestone for Bacanora as it grants the Company governments' approval to construct an openpit mine and a large scale beneficiation processing facility at Sonora. - On April 10th, 2017, the Company announced that it has entered into a strategic partnership with Hanwa Co.
+Ltd. ("Hanwa"), a leading Japan-based global trading company and one of the larger traders of battery chemicals in Japan, with reported net sales of more than ¥1,000 billion in 2016.
+Hanwa was awarded an off-take agreement for up to 100% of the Company's stage 1 production of the lithium carbonate ("Li2CO3") produced at the Company's Sonora Lithium Project at market price at the time.
+Hanwa also acquired a 10% equity stake in the Company by purchasing 12,333,261 of the Company's common shares and has an option to increase its interest up to 19.9%. - Feasibility Study ("FS") activities continue on the Sonora Project.
+Metallurgical test work is ongoing at the SGS Laboratories in Perth and Ausenco Engineers is currently completing the flow sheet design and mass balance to finalise operating and capital cost estimates.
 IMC Mining Consultants in Tucson has commenced mine planning and equipment selection for the open pit mining operation.
-Within Sonora, local infrastructure, energy and natural gas supplies and consumable chemicals for the project continue to be a focus as a result of the previously reported increases in costs for natural gas and chemical reagents.
-The FS report, scheduled for later in 2017, will also include an updated Mineral Resource Estimate ("MRE") and geological model by SRK Consulting (UK) Limited based on the infill drilling programme which was completed in Q3 2016. - On February 21st, 2017, the Company announced the acquisition of a 50% interest in, and joint operational control of, the Zinnwald Lithium Project ("Zinnwald") in southern Saxony, Germany from SolarWorld AG ("SolarWorld"), the largest solar panel producer in Europe.
-The Company acquired its interest for a cash consideration of €5 million (approximately CAD 7,105,000) and an undertaking to contribute up to €5 million toward the costs of completion of a Feasibility Study, which is anticipated to take approximately 18-24 months.
-The Company holds its interest through a 50% interest in Deutsche Lithium GmbH ("Deutsche Lithium") which owns Zinnwald 100%.
-The Company also has an option to acquire the outstanding 50% held by SolarWorld, alone or together with any reasonably acceptable third party within a 24 month period for EUR 30 million, subject to the successful completion of a feasibility study.
+Within Sonora, local infrastructure, energy and natural gas supplies and consumable chemicals for the project continue to be a focus as a result of the previously reported increases in operating and capital costs for natural gas and chemical reagents.
+The FS report, scheduled for later in 2017, will also include an updated Mineral Resource Estimate ("MRE") and geological model by SRK Consulting (UK) Limited based on the infill drilling programme which was completed in Q3 2016.